VioletDao/CFTPInstructions/README.md

 ![Login](/img/login.png)

-**8.** After logging in successfully, navigate to the new file-manager at http://myserver/NewFileManager.
+**8.** After logging in successfully, navigate to the new file-manager at http://myserver/NewFileManager and try it.

 ![New File-Manager](/img/installFileManagerResult.png)